EGI-Federation/repository-template/.github/CODE_OF_CONDUCT.md

 of people using this repository.
 The EGI team is small and cannot support all requests equally.
-While we undertake to do everything in our power to respond to issues timely, and to prioritise issues based on reasonable requests from submitters, the maintainers expect that the prioritisation of issues as decided by them is respected.
+While we undertake to do everything in our power to respond to issues timeously, and to prioritise issues based on reasonable requests from submitters, the maintainers expect that the prioritisation of issues as decided by them is respected.